zowe/community/README.md

 ### Zowe Explorer

-Visual Studio Code extension for accessing z/OS resources through the Zowe API Mediation Layer.
+Text editor extension for accessing z/OS resources through the Zowe API Mediation Layer.
 Zowe Explorer shares connection profiles with the Zowe CLI.

 * https://github.com/zowe/vscode-extension-for-zowe - The Zowe Explorer Extension for VS Code.
 Create an issue here for anything related to Zowe Explorer.

+In addition to VS Code, the extension is also tested to work with browser-based editors such as [Theia](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Theia.md).

 ## Zowe Community Teams